cs-rushikesh-mehakare/solution-pack-fortisoar-system-config-recommendations/docs/setup.md

 For optimal performance of the **FortiSOAR Health Assessment** solution pack, you must configure:

 - FortiSOAR Health Assessment Connector
-    - This connector is used to get details from  FortiSOAR system.
-This connector uses following Authentication Method
+    - This connector is used to get required data from FortiSOAR system to anazlise and suggest configuration changes.
+The connector uses following Authentication Method
-        - Password Based : Use this method when you use password based authentication method.
-Fill the following field :
+        - Password Based : This method uses basic credential for authentication.
+Super User Password field is manditory and Fill the field with csadmin cli user's password.
-            - Super User Password : Enter the csadmin user password
-        - Certificate Based : Use this method when you use certificate based authentication.
-Fill the following fields :
+        - Certificate Based : This method uses certifcate for autentication .
+Fields involved :
             - SSH Key Password : Enter the password for the SSH private key, if the key is encrypted.
-This password is required to decrypt the key for authentication during the SSH connection.
             - Private Key : Provide the private key for SSH authentication.